pragathoys/simple-calculator/README.md

 # What the DAPP does

 It provides a way to make simple calculation (addition,subtraction) and store the result at the blockchain.

+# Methods inside the smart contract

+You can find the following methods inside the smart contract:
+- add
+- subtrack
+- set
+- get
+- clear